Free NHS Health Checks

 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

 The average pay for GPs working in Springfenisco Healthlink in the last financial year was £70,048.33 before tax and National Insurance.
-This is for 2 full time GPs, 1 part time GPs and 0 locum GPs who worked in the practice for more than six months
+This is for 2 full time GPs, 1 part time GP and 0 locum GPs who worked in the practice for more than six months